braboj/the-great-wall/docs/solution.md

 - Resolve issue with the unit tests, change the logging solution to pure queue and then save the log in the main process or migrate to concurrent.futures
 - Convert WallConfigurator to a dataclass
+- Check how to change project and app names
+- Check complex multi-container solutions